wyhitcs/team-letsencrypt/draftv1.md

 ####2.5.1.3 Feature Dependencies and Model

-Mainly all features can be classified into four categories, environment, client, plugin and configuration.
-Among them, there are dependencies, which means that some features depend on others.
-For example, users have to choose “SuperUser” authority in order to enter debug mode, choose challenge solution and manual update method.
+There are some dependencies among the features we talked about.
+For example, users have to choose “SuperUser” authority in order to enter debug mode, choose challenge solution and manually update method.

-In addition, there are several constraints between plugin and configuration features.
-Configuration feature relies on the specified server choice that are Nginx and Apache.
-Furthermore, currently users can install a “http -> https” redirect, so their site effectively runs https only, however, this relies on the plugin of Apache server.
+Besides, there are several constraints between plugin and configuration features.
+Configuration feature relies on the specified server choice, i.e. Nginx and Apache.
+Furthermore, currently users can install a “http -> https” redirect, so their site effectively runs https only, however, this depends on the plugin of the Apache server.

-Finally, it’s convenient for users to get a kind email notification about the expiring date of certificate, which is surely related to the valid period of cert.
+Finally, it’s convenient for users to get a kind email notification about the expiring date of the certificate, which is related to the valid period of certificate.

 ![Feature Dependencies and Model](https://github.com/delftswa2016/team-letsencrypt/blob/master/D3/Feature.Model.png)